 Students are assigned to counselors alphabetically according to last name.
 Please see the directory in front of the book for names and numbers.

 Parents are encouraged to contact a counselor when they have questions.
+For the best possible access, using the Counseling Office appointment system is recommended.

 DISABLED STUDENTS